(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Organic Molecules

 These parts of organic molecules are called functional groups with specific bonding patterns and atoms most commonly found in organic molecules (C, H, O, N, S, and P).
-Identifying functional groups and predicting reactivity based on functional group properties is one of the cornerstones of organic chemistry.
+Identifying functional groups and predicting reactivity based on their properties is one of the cornerstones of organic chemistry.
 Functional groups are specific atoms, ions, or groups of atoms having consistent properties.
 A functional group makes up part of a larger molecule.
-For example, -OH, the hydroxyl group that characterizes alcohols, contains oxygen with attached hydrogen.
+For example, -OH, the hydroxyl group that characterizes alcohols, contains oxygen with an attached hydrogen.
 It could be found on any number of different molecules.
 Just as elements have distinctive properties, functional groups have characteristic chemistries.
 An -OH functional group on one molecule will tend to react similarly, although perhaps not identically, to an -OH on another molecule.

 Organic reactions usually occur in the functional group, so learning about the reactivities of functional groups will prepare you to understand many other aspects of biochemistry.